FlowingSPDG/productiondeck/README.md

 ### Windows
 1. Flash the firmware to your Pico
 2. Install [Stream Deck Software](https://www.elgato.com/gaming/stream-deck)
-3. Connect OpenDeck via USB
+3. Connect ProductionDeck via USB
 4. Should be recognized as "Stream Deck Mini"
 5. Configure keys in Stream Deck software